 Comparison with the Nebula class

-On a different note, the groove between the two corresponding window rows on decks 9 and 10 may be even wider on the Nebula-class miniature, not the later CGI.
-(The composite picture actually shows the the 6ft Galaxy, but even relative to the 4ft model the Nebula-class rim would be taller.)
-Whether this has technical reasons, as it may have facilitated the building of the model, or whether the model overshoots the mark of heightening the saucer rim relative to Probert's plans is unknown.
+On a different note, the groove between the two corresponding window rows on decks 9 and 10 may be even wider on the Nebula-class miniature than on the 4ft Galaxy-class model that the Nebula was based on (as opposed to the later Nebula CGI that seems to reproduce the thin rim of the 6ft model).
+Whether this has technical reasons and may have facilitated the building of the model, or whether the model overshoots the mark of heightening the saucer rim relative to Probert's plans is unknown.
 In an case, the structure of the Nebula precludes the existence of a corridor according to Probert on this ship class.

 The Enterprise-D model visually changed from the first to the third-season version when the height of the saucer edge was doubled for the new four-footer.
 This change became necessary because the producers or set designers decided against Andrew Probert's idea of double window rows.
 The new miniature was devised to correct the scale of the windows on the outside to match with the newly constructed Ten Forward set.
 The visual evidence of the set itself and of the high saucer rim, especially the prominent shots in TNG: "The Child" and "Star Trek Generations", has become dominant in the meantime, essentially making the look of the old six-foot and two-foot models obsolete.
 The explanation that the ship was refitted in some fashion prior to the second or third season is precluded because of the extensive appearance of stock footage of the old models in later TNG seasons.

 So there is no other option left but to accept that the new model with the high two-deck rim is the "true" Enterprise-D, although there are some problems with the deck heights that tend to vary considerably.
 But there exist precedents of decks on the Galaxy class that would be either very high or very low regardless of the retconning of the saucer rim.